BlueDotBrigade/weevil/README.md

 ### General

-1. Supports record-level comments.
+1. File Level Remarks
+2. Record Level Comments
-2. Persisted State
+3. Persisted State
    - Filter history, user comments, and other metadata are automatically loaded when a log file is opened.
    - The application's state is stored as an XML [sidecar][Sidecar] which can be shared with colleagues.
-3. All operations are non-destructive; the original log file will not be modified.
+4. All operations are non-destructive; the original log file will not be modified.
+5. Pinned Records
+   - Ensures that those records are always included in the files results.
+6. Simplified Exception Callstack
+   - Calls to .NET library methods are automatically remocied from call stacks, thus making it easier for the analyst to focus on the business domain logic.
+   - Full callstack is still available.

 ### Filtering

 1. Inclusive & exclusive filtering
-   - Is used to select or hide log file records.
+   - Can be used to quickly select or hide records.
 2. Pinned Records
    - Guarantees that specific records always appear in the filter results.
 3. Filter Aliases